NBA Playoff Standings: Can The New Orleans Pelicans Beat Golden State Warriors?

 NBA playoff standings for 2017 will become even more important following the All-Star break.
 The 30 teams are all back in action, with the 16 spots in the 2017 NBA Playoffs up for grabs.
 This is when teams start making deals to improve for the second half, with the New Orleans Pelicans already making a huge splash by acquiring DeMarcus Cousins from the Sacramento Kings.
-But is a combination of Cousins and Anthony Davis good enough for the Pelicans to beat the Golden State Warriors in a first-round series?
+However, is a combination of Cousins and Anthony Davis good enough for the Pelicans to beat the Golden State Warriors in a first-round series?

 In the updated NBA standings, the New Orleans Pelicans aren’t even one of the top eight teams in the Western Conference.
 They aren’t even ninth or tenth place.
 Currently, the Pelicans are the No. 11 team in the West with a 23-34 record.
 This will make it difficult for the Pelicans to move up the NBA playoff standings, with no realistic shot of moving higher than the No. 8 seed.
 The No. 7 seeded Oklahoma City Thunder are at 32-25, putting the team nine games ahead of the Pelicans so far.
 OKC could also move up with a key acquisition at the NBA trade deadline.